 My Gut Is Giving Me A Gut?

-The short answer to this is, yes.
-Your poor gut flora is causing you to gain weight.
+The short answer to this is, yes, it could be.
+Your poor gut flora may be causing you to gain weight.
 The reason this is happening isn’t complicated.

 Essentially, when you have a broad diversity of gut flora each “tribe,” so to speak, is smaller.
 There’s only so much room for the trillions of little bacteria you have living inside your large intestine.